-Licences do not need to be registered as they do not convey an interest in land.
+Licences do not need to be registered as they are not capable of conveying an interest in land.

 Following public exhibition, submit a report to Council summarising any submissions received during the exhibition period and requesting a resolution to:

 - enter the lease/licence - authorise the General Manager to execute the lease/licence; or - send the lease to the Minister for Local Government for approval (if applicable).